 Ok, maybe I should pump the brakes a little bit on the excitement, but I’m not stopping the car.

 It may not feel like a time to celebrate, but with the right action plan, you’ll be on your way to the next exciting chapter in your life.

 Get into the right mindset

-Of course, your immediate reaction may be panic, anger, frustration, and just being flat out pissed off.
+Of course, your immediate reaction may be panic, anger, frustration, and just being flat-out pissed off.

 And that reaction is perfectly acceptable.
-For 48 hours.

 Getting your head in the game with a positive frame of mind is the difficult but important work you must do to press onward.

 As a starting point, consider writing a list of action steps you need to take to start your job search.

 Figure out what you want to do next

 This may be the hardest step of all because you’re faced with a world of options when you’ve lost your job.

-Maybe you like managing projects, or maybe you love creating new systems, or maybe you just love chatting with your coworkers.
+Maybe you like managing projects, or maybe you love creating new systems, or maybe you love chatting with your coworkers.

 This is usually the easiest list to make because it’s so easy to pinpoint what makes us feel uncomfortable or anxious.

 For example, maybe you hate analyzing data in spreadsheets, and you also hate your 45-minute commute to work.

 Let the “like” list be your guide to what you should look for in your job search, and your “hate” list be your guide to what to watch out for when you start interviewing for jobs.

 Update your resume

 I always recommend doing this when you are sitting pretty in your current role because it gives you time to thoughtfully write a great resume.

-But, if you don’t have a great resume ready to pull off the shelf and submit to jobs once you find out that you’ve lost your job, then it’s best to seek out professional help.
+But, if you don’t have a great resume ready to pull off the shelf and submit to jobs once you find out that you’ve lost your job, it’s best to seek professional help.

 Of course, you can turn to Google and type in “resume template,” but you’ll quickly find that resume writing is something you should outsource to a professional.

 This is an important document that you cannot skip including in your job applications.

 Tell everyone your plan

 You may feel very alone right now, but the worst thing you can do is isolate yourself.

-Once you tell your network your story, you may be surprised just how many people have been in your shoes and came out on the other side.
+Once you tell your network your story, you may be surprised how many people have been in your shoes and come out on the other side.

 The more you tell people about your plan, the more you reinforce in your mind that you’re taking action and you will succeed.

 Telling your network is just as much about informing them about what’s going on with you as it is about mentally holding yourself accountable for completing the job search process.